GfSE/SAF-EA-Profile/CheatSheets/System-Use-Case-Viewpoint.md

 5. If needed, add existing Operational Stories to the diagram.
 Connect a System Use Case to these Operational Stories where it contributes to using the System Use Case Enabling stereotype.

 **Viewpoint Output:**
-* System Use Cases to be refined by SAF_SystemProcesses [SFV03a] or Interactions [SFV04a]
+* System Use Cases to be refined by SAF_SystemProcesses [SFV03a](System-Process-Viewpoint.md) or Interactions [SFV04a](System-Context-Interaction.md)
-* System Use Cases as input source for system requirements [SFV06a]
+* System Use Cases as input source for system requirements [SFV06a](System-Requirement-Viewpoint.md) and system requirement traceability [SFV08b](System-Requirement-Traceability-Viewpoint.md)

 ## Exposed Elements and Connectors
 The following Stereotypes / Model Elements are used in the Viewpoint: